ceshine/RRL_Matlab/README.md

-Recurrenct Reinforcement Learning Implementation using Matlab/Octave
+Recurrent Reinforcement Learning Implementation using Matlab/Octave
 ================================

+20210321 Update: A PyTorch-port of this repo is available at [ceshine/RRL_PyTorch](https://github.com/ceshine/RRL_PyTorch).

 Reference: [Stock Trading with Recurrent Reinforcement Learning (RRL) By Gabriel Molina]

 File Description